 Kelvin Chin is an international stress management and meditation expert.

-44 years experience teaching meditation
+Over 40 years experience teaching meditation

 a “teacher of teachers”

 Kelvin is a “teacher of teachers” — teachers of other meditation techniques from around the world seek his guidance on meditation.
 Why?
 Because many of their teachers have died, and few teachers in the world have as much experience both 1) with teaching others how to meditate, and 2) with their own personal experiences of “turning within,” with truly Knowing Oneself.

 pioneer in the first medical studies on meditation

 Kelvin was a test subject in the first medical studies on meditation in the U.S.— conducted by Boston cardiologist Herbert Benson, MD (published in Scientific American).
 Kelvin also taught the first meditation classes at West Point Military Academy, and in the U.S. Army on the DMZ (De-Militarized Zone) in Korea, and at Raytheon, AIA International, 1-800-DENTIST, Dartmouth and Yale University.